 Practical application of delegation in enterprise management

-The delegation of authority takes place not only at the official, but also for the most part on a semi-official or even informal basis, and implies the presence of a favorable moral and psychological climate in the team and mutual trust between leaders and performers.
+Delegation of powers occurs not only in the official, but also for the most part on a semi-official or even unofficial basis, and presupposes the presence of a favorable moral and psychological climate in the team and mutual trust between managers and performers.
 Delegation of authority is preceded by significant preparatory work.
-It consists in determining: for what, to whom, how to delegate authority?
-What benefits can be obtained for him, the subordinates themselves and the organization as a whole?
+It consists of determining: why, to whom, and how to delegate authority?
+What benefits can be obtained for him, his subordinates themselves and the organization as a whole?
 What obstacles might arise?

-Main practical value The principle of delegation of authority is that the manager frees his time from less complex daily affairs, routine operations and can concentrate his efforts on solving problems of a more complex managerial level.
-At the same time, this method is a purposeful form of staff development, contributes to the motivation of their work, the manifestation of initiative and independence.
+Main practical value The principle of delegation of authority is that the manager frees his time from less complex everyday affairs, routine operations and can concentrate his efforts on solving problems at a more complex management level.
+At the same time, this method is a targeted form of employee training, promotes the motivation of their work, the manifestation of initiative and independence.

-The main task of the leader- not to do the work yourself, but to ensure the organization of the labor process by forces, take responsibility and use power to achieve the goal.
+The main task of a leader- not to do the work yourself, but to ensure the organization of the labor process with forces, take responsibility and use power to achieve the goal.

-A particularly sensitive aspect of the delegation principle is organization of control over the actions of subordinates.
+A particularly sensitive aspect of the principle of delegation is organizing control over the actions of subordinates.
 Constant guardianship only hurts.
 Lack of control can lead to disruption and anarchy.
-The solution to the problem of control lies in well-established feedback, in the free exchange of information between colleagues and, of course, in a sufficiently high authority and managerial skill of the leader.
+The solution to the problem of control lies in clearly established feedback, in the free exchange of information between colleagues and, of course, in a sufficiently high authority and managerial skill of the leader.

-Often there is a problem of psychological choice: what task to entrust the performer of a familiar or fundamentally new.
-Most often, the implementation of a new task is delegated, especially if it seems unattractive, routine to the manager.
+The problem of psychological choice often arises: Which task should be entrusted to a performer familiar or fundamentally new?.
+Most often, a new task is delegated, especially if it seems unattractive and routine to the manager.
 This decision is not always correct.
-The problem is that, having transferred the solution of the task to someone, the manager still bears responsibility for its implementation and control, and even more so, it is much easier to simply observe (so-called monitoring) the implementation of a familiar problem.
+The problem is that, having delegated the solution to a task to someone else, the manager is still responsible for its implementation and control, and even more so, it is much easier to simply observe (so-called monitoring) the progress of the implementation of a familiar problem.

-Experienced administrators often assign a capable performer a little more challenging tasks than he is accustomed to doing.
-In this case, it is desirable to prepare the task in the form of a written order.
-Having received a difficult task, the performer reveals himself more fully and receives sincere satisfaction from the completion of the task and the trust placed in him.
+Experienced administrators often entrust a capable performer with a little more complex tasks than he is used to doing.
+In this case, it is advisable to prepare the task in the form of a written order.
+Having received a difficult task, the performer opens up more fully and receives sincere satisfaction from completing the task and the trust placed in him.

-It should be noted that the principle of delegation of authority is little used by people who have recently received a promotion, because it is difficult for them to abandon the habitual stereotype of past activity.
-However, the leader, who sorts the correspondence himself and types on a typewriter in front of a bored secretary, causes regret, but not sympathy.
+It should be noted that the principle of delegation of authority is little used by people who have recently received a promotion, because It is difficult for them to abandon the usual stereotype of past activities.
+However, a manager who himself sorts correspondence and types on a typewriter in front of a bored secretary evokes regret, but not sympathy.

-Sometimes principle of delegation of authority does not give the expected effect: the performer does not fully perform the management functions assigned to him.
-Most often this happens in cases where it is necessary to make unpopular decisions in the team: the imposition of penalties for violation of labor discipline; deprivation of premiums; investigation of immoral acts of employees, etc. Under various pretexts, the performer tries to transfer the solution of these problems to his leader in order to look in the eyes of the team from the best, as it seems to him, side.
-Among other reasons, the most commonly cited are uncertainty about the correctness of the responsible decision being made, insufficient experience, and fundamental disagreement with the opinion of the leader.
+Sometimes principle of delegation of authority does not give the expected effect: the performer does not fully perform the leadership functions assigned to him.
+Most often this happens in cases where it is necessary to make unpopular decisions in the team: imposing penalties for violation of labor discipline; deprivation of bonuses; investigation of immoral acts of workers, etc. Under various pretexts, the performer tries to transfer the solution to these problems to his manager in order to appear, as it seems to him, on the best side in the eyes of the team.
+Among other reasons, the most often cited are uncertainty about the correctness of the responsible decision being made, insufficient experience, and fundamental disagreement with the opinion of the manager.

 When distributing managerial powers in an organization, it is necessary to take into account a number of important circumstances:

-• The powers must be sufficient to achieve the goals facing the subject.
-Therefore, it should be remembered that goals are always primary and determine the amount of authority granted.
+• The powers must be sufficient to achieve the goals set for the subject.
+Therefore, it should be remembered that goals are always primary and determine the scope of the powers granted.

-• The authority in the organization must be clear, so that each employee knows: from whom he receives them, to whom he transfers, to whom he is responsible and who should answer to him.
+• Authority in the organization must be clear so that each employee knows from whom he receives it, to whom he transfers it, to whom he is responsible and who must answer to him.

-• Performers must independently solve all problems within their competence and bear full responsibility for their work and results.
+• Performers must independently solve all problems within their competence and bear full responsibility for their activities and their results.

-The principles of delegation of authority discussed below are fundamental to proper delegation of authority.
-Failure to comply with them in practice can lead to the fact that the delegation will be ineffective, the organization is not viable, and the management process is significantly more difficult.
+The principles of delegation discussed below are fundamental to proper delegation of authority.
+Failure to comply with them in practice can lead to the fact that delegation will be ineffective, the organization will not be viable, and the management process will be significantly hampered.

 1. The principle of delegation based on expected results.

-Since the meaning of authority is to provide the manager with some tool to make an appropriate contribution to the achievement of the goals of the enterprise, the authority delegated to the individual manager should be sufficient to ensure that the expected results can be achieved.
-Too many managers seek to divide and define powers in terms of the amount of rights to be delegated or acquired, instead of first understanding the goals that need to be achieved, and only then determining the freedom of action necessary to achieve this.
-Only in this way is the manager able to delegate authority in strict accordance with the requirements that he then imposes on the subordinate.
-Often the manager has an idea of what needs to be done, but does not think about whether the subordinate has the necessary authority to do so.
-Sometimes he simply does not want to admit that the task requires giving more freedom of action to the subordinate, and he also does not clearly imagine the expected results.
-Therefore, it is not surprising that the misconception about the delegation of "responsibility" has become widespread in enterprises.
+Since the meaning of authority is to provide the manager with a certain instrument to make an appropriate contribution to achieving the goals of the enterprise, the authority delegated to the individual manager must be sufficient to ensure the ability to achieve the expected results.
+Too many managers seek to divide and define authority by the extent of delegated or acquired rights, rather than first understanding the goals that need to be achieved and only then determining the freedom of action necessary to achieve this.
+Only in this way is the manager able to delegate powers in strict accordance with the requirements he then places on the subordinate.
+Often a manager has an idea of what needs to be done, but does not think about whether the subordinate has the necessary authority to do it.
+Sometimes he simply does not want to admit that completing a task requires granting more freedom of action to a subordinate, and he also does not clearly imagine the expected results.
+Therefore, it is not surprising that the erroneous idea of delegating “responsibility” has become widespread in enterprises.

-Delegation in accordance with the expected results assumes that the goals are set, and plans are developed, that they are brought to the attention of subordinates and understood by them, that appropriate positions are introduced that will contribute to the implementation of the tasks set.
-In addition, this type of delegation indicates that planning is a necessary prerequisite for the implementation of any goals facing the managers and that in practice all functions of the manager merge into a single activity.
+Delegation in accordance with expected results assumes that goals are established and plans are developed, that they are communicated to and understood by subordinates, and that appropriate positions are introduced that will contribute to the accomplishment of the assigned tasks.
+In addition, this type of delegation indicates that planning is a necessary prerequisite for the implementation of any goals facing managers and that in practice all the functions of the manager are merged into a single type of activity.

 2. The principle of functional definition.